 Although there is no statutory, judicial, or administrative authority directly addressing the characterization of the Notes, we intend to treat the Notes for all tax purposes as contingent income-bearing single financial contracts with respect to the Underlyings and under the terms of the Notes, we and every investor in the Notes agree, in the absence of an administrative determination or judicial ruling to the contrary, to treat the Notes in accordance with such characterization.
 In the opinion of our counsel, Sidley Austin LLP, it is reasonable to treat the Notes as contingent income-bearing single financial contracts with respect to the Underlyings.
 However, Sidley Austin LLP has advised us that it is unable to conclude that it is more likely than not that this treatment will be upheld.
-This discussion assumes that the Notes constitute contingent income-bearing single financial contracts with respect to the Underlyings for U.S. federal income tax purposes.
+This discussion assumes that the Notes constitute contingent income-bearing single financial contracts with respect to the Underlyings.
+However, Sidley Austin LLP has advised us that it is expect to the Underlying for U.S. federal income tax purposes.
 If the Notes did not constitute contingent income-bearing single financial contracts, the tax consequences described below would be materially different.